(The FRENCH REVOLUTION – continued)

 The FRENCH REVOLUTION (3 of 8)

-Marie-Antoinette, Daughter of Maria Theresa, Queen of Hungary and Bohemia, Archduchess of Austria, at age twelve at the time of her marriage.
-She turned 34 in November, 1789
+Marie-Antoinette, Daughter of Maria Theresa, Queen of Hungary and Bohemia, Archduchess of Austria, at age twelve.
+She turned 34 in November, 1789.

 Some royalty and nobles were fleeing to Austria, Russia or Britain.
-These were people who had bought lace, dresses and other goods, and, with orders down, unemployment began to rise among the women who made these goods.
-International trade was down.
-The harvests had failed for the second year in a row.
+Orders for luxury goods were in decline, and unemployment began to rise among those who made these goods.
+International trade was also down.
+And harvests failed for the second year in a row.
 Economic hardship and hunger remained for common people in France.
 Protestations had not increased the supply of bread.
 The Church was no longer giving food to the hungry.
 A rumor was being passed around that aristocrats were conspiring to prolong the hunger in order to bring the common people to their knees and block reforms.

 At the royal palace in early October a banquet was held which turned into a demonstration of loyalty to the crown.
 The Queen, Marie-Antoinette, and her four-year-old son were toasted.
 After she left, someone, perhaps a little drunk, may have shouted "Down with the Assembly!"
-In Paris the following day, revolutionist newspapers described the banquet as an orgy that included insults to the revolution.
-Already annoyed by hunger and deprivation, people in Paris lost their temper.
-Another mob formed, 7,000 strong, mostly women, armed with sticks, scythes and pikes.
-The mob marched the twelve miles to Versailles and they invaded the National Assembly, believing they could cajole the assembly into making bread available.
+In Paris the following day, excited revolutionist newspapers again interpreted without measure.
+They described the banquet as an orgy and its participants as having insulted the revolution.
+Already annoyed by hunger and deprivation, people in Paris formed a mob 7,000 strong, mostly women, armed with sticks, scythes and pikes.
+They marched the twelve miles to Versailles and invaded the National Assembly, believing they could cajole the assembly into making bread available.
+Their rage was murderous.
 They invaded the apartments of royalty, overwhelming and killing bodyguards.
 They shouted that they were going to cut off the queen's head and fry her liver.
 Marie-Antoinette fled through a secret passageway, and the mob cut her bed to ribbons.
 They hated the queen, seeing her as a wicked, defiant woman.
-They despised her because she was Austrian (a country that had been hostile to France).
+They despised her because she was Austrian – a country that had been hostile to France in international affairs and war.
 They believed the rumors and falsehoods that had been around for more than a decade, spread in the equivalent of today's supermarket tabloids, including accusations of affairs, orgies and homosexuality (considered by the French to be a German vice).

-Marie Antoinette is not actually known to have said "Let them eat cake."
-And, rather than ignoring France's growing financial crisis, she had reduced the royal household staff, eliminating many unnecessary positions based on privilege.
-This had offended court nobles, who retaliated with rumors that added to the scandals against her.
-Also, in keeping with tastes concurrent with the Enlightenment, she preferred attire simpler than traditional for a queen, and common women vilified her for it.
+Marie Antoinette had never said "Let them eat cake."
+That was another rumor.
+She had been concerned about France's financial crisis and had reduced the royal household staff, eliminating many unnecessary positions based on privilege, and this offended court nobles who retaliated with rumors that had added to the scandals against her.
+Meanwhile, concurrent with the tastes of France's more progressive intellectuals, she had preferred attire simpler than was traditional for a queen, and for that she had also been vilified by some common women.

-The majority of delegates to the National Assembly felt themselves above and at odds with the Paris mobs.
-They outlawed, on pain of death, any "unofficial demonstrations."
+However much antagonism already existed been the Parisian mob and the mostly middle-class delegates to the revolution's National Assembly, the delegates' antagonism was now greater.
+Delegates were more afraid of the mob, and they outlawed on pain of death any "unofficial demonstrations."
 And people in Paris continued to suspect that deputies to the National Assembly were indifferent to their plight and as thinking of themselves as better than they.